-After downloading the data from YouTube, we extract the three modalities we are using: rgb, optical flow and audio.
-300 RGB frames are extracted from each video and re-sized to 128 by 128.
-Optical flow is computed on these frames using the denseflow library [20], which calls the OpenCV-CUDA GPU implementation of Zach et al.'s TVL1 dense optical flow algorithm [21].
-For each pair of consecutive RGB frames, this algorithm yields flow in the x and y-directions, which is placed into the first and second channels of a 3-channel 128 by 128 image.
-This is the same technique used by CoCLR [2]: making the RGB and optical flow modalities share the same shape greatly simplifies the implementation of the resulting model, since the representation learner's backbone architecture and augmentation pipeline can be shared between the two modalities.
+For unsupervised learning, we use the Kinetics-400 action classification dataset [18].
+After downloading the data from YouTube, we extract the three modalities RGB, optical flow and audio.
+300 RGB frames are extracted from each video and resized to 128 by 128.
+Optical flow is computed using Zach et al.'s TVL1 dense optical flow algorithm [19].
+For each frame, flow in the x and y-directions is placed into the first and second channels of a 3-channel 128 by 128 image.
+Audio is processed into a melscaled spectrogram, saved as greyscale images.
+This allows us to use an out-of-the-box image classification backbone for our audio data.